venkatesh-cv/getting-started-with-docker/getting-started-with-docker.md

 This allows syncing our Bitbucket or Github repos containing the Dockerfiles to Dockerhub in such a way that any updates to the repo will trigger an image to be built and published to the Dockerhub.
 This is useful in enterprise situations where CI/CD is in play

+##### -h SWITCH
+this is used to set the hostname of the container during startup. <br/>*exercise* - understand how this differs from setting --name switch

 ## Running your own docker repository
 - Running your own registry is necessary when working behind corporate firewalls
 - Registry is available as a public image from docker.
 It can be run as follows